Savings plan calculator

 Use a conservative assumption that matches where the money may be held.
 Cash savings may use a low rate, balanced investing may use a moderate rate, and growth investing may use a higher but less certain rate.

-No. It is an educational planning tool.
-It does not account for taxes, fees, market volatility or your personal financial situation.
+No. This is an educational planning tool.
+The results are estimates and do not account for taxes, fees, market volatility or your personal financial situation.